Aaron98990/ways-of-the-game/misconduct.md

 The NBA has a video playlist for "overt gestures" available [here](https://videorulebook.nba.com/rule/overt-gestures/).
 A technical foul is like a caution.
 I do not consider a "wave off" dissent.

 - gesture the wearing of spectacles
-- invading a match official's personal space
+- invading a match official's personal space or blocking their path
 - unnesessairly touching a match official to get their attention [1](https://youtu.be/sBfR_l-wrYo?feature=shared&t=969)
 - surrounding/crowding a match official (don't bother explaining anything if there are more than two people from the same team) (if needed, show a caution to a player who does not have already have a caution) [1](https://youtu.be/sBfR_l-wrYo?feature=shared&t=1101)
 - a player being held back but continues disagreeing